 Soft, chocolatey, & ultra fudgy oatmeal chocolate fudge bars…

-When I posted a picture of this recipe on my instagram feed last week, people went crazy!
+When I posted a picture of this recipe on the @ChocolateCoveredKatie Instagram page last week, people went crazy!

 In less than 24 hours, the post had already gotten almost 4,000 likes and over a hundred comments – I couldn’t respond to the comments fast enough!
 It was hard to keep this recipe secret, but I wanted to first give it a test run at a Super Bowl party last night.
 The test run went even better than I’d hoped, with 6 requests for the recipe and TWO batches of these bars completely gone by halftime!